Breadcrumb

 Laura.Klein@colorado.edu

-Laura Klein is a first-year PhD student studying historical and performance musicology.
-Her research focuses on the music collection of Jane Austen and the potential impact music and playing had on her writing as a female author.
-Klein founded The Jane Austen Playlist in 2019, a research and performance program featuring music from Austen’s music manuscripts paired with dramatized narrations from her novels and writings.
-She is resident pianist for Jane Austen’s House Museum in Chawton, Hampshire, UK, where she frequently performs in virtual and live events.
+Laura Klein is a third-year PhD pre-candidate studying historical and performance practice musicology.
+Her research on British music of the long 18th century centers around the music collection of Jane Austen and the impact music and playing had on her writing as a proto-feminist author.
+Klein founded The Jane Austen Playlist in 2019, a research and performance program featuring music from Austen’s music manuscripts paired with dramatized narrations from her writings.
+She is a resident pianist for Jane Austen’s House in Chawton, Hampshire, UK, where she frequently performs in virtual and live events.

-An active performer, educator and researcher of music and performance practice, Klein earned her Master of Music in piano pedagogy and performance from Westminster Choir College with high honors and her Bachelor of Music in piano performance from Mars Hill University with a cumulative 4.0 GPA.
+An active performer, educator, and researcher, Klein earned her Master of Music in Piano Pedagogy and Performance from Westminster Choir College with high honors and her Bachelor of Music in Piano Performance from Mars Hill University with a cumulative 4.0 GPA.
 She is alumna of Brevard Music Center’s Summer Festival and the Juilliard School’s International Scholar Laureate Program.
-She has performed throughout the USA, Canada, Austria, the UK and the Czech Republic.
-In addition to playing the 1813 Clementi and Co mahogany square piano at Jane Austen’s House, a few of her favorite moments include performing with the Colorado Symphony Orchestra, the New York Philharmonic and the dramatic cast in her production of The Jane Austen Playlist at The Trust Performing Arts Center in Lancaster, PA.
-Former faculty at Westminster Choir College, the American Boychoir School and Walla Walla University, she currently serves on faculty at Colorado Christian University.
+She has performed throughout the USA, Canada, Austria, the UK, and the Czech Republic.
+Former faculty at Westminster Choir College, the American Boychoir School and Walla Walla University, she currently serves on faculty at Colorado Christian University’s School of Music and teaches for the College of Music at CU Boulder.
+In spring 2025, she will complete requirements to earn CU Boulder’s College of Music Certificate in Music Theory.

-When she is not teaching, playing her gorgeous 1908 rosewood Steinway grand or reading Jane Austen (again), Klein spends her free time attending concerts, hiking and traveling with her husband, Matthew, and their daughter, Alyssa.
+When she is not teaching, playing her 1908 Steinway grand, or deep-diving down rabbit holes of research, Klein spends her time reading Jane Austen (again), drinking tea, and hiking or traveling with her husband, Matthew, and their daughter, Alyssa.

 Johnette Martin